adaml09/mobile-dev-portfolio-lab6/content/pages/projects/cw1.md

 client: Durham College
 description: >-
   The class works were meant to be a short way to test the skills that we had been learning in the course.
-The first was to make a very simple app in
+The first was to make a very simple app in android studio and
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'